 Division of Clinical Physiology

-Research group leader/Thematic group leader
+Research group leaders/Thematic group leaders

-(for specific question see researcher)
+(for specific questions, see researcher)

 Cancer and exercise: Helene Rundqvist

 Transgender, Sex hormones and physiology: Anna Wiik